leahkrause/credit-risk-classification/README.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* The purpose of this analysis was to evaluate loan risk.
+* The purpose of this analysis was to evaluate loan risk
-* The model was based off of historical lending activity from a peer-to-peer lending services company.
+* The model was based off of historical lending activity from a peer-to-peer lending services company
-* Using a logistic regression model, we are predicting the healthhy loan and high-risk loans using the creditworthiness of borrowers.
+* Using a logistic regression model, we are predicting the healthhy loan and high-risk loans using the creditworthiness of borrowers
 * First, I split the data into training and test sets.
-I used a logistic regression model with the original data, then predicted a logistic regression model with resampled training data.
+I used a logistic regression model with the original data, then predicted a logistic regression model with resampled training data

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
   * Description of Model 1 Accuracy, Precision, and Recall scores.